 - Swap out eggs with unsweetened applesauce

-Eat foods low in sodium and lean meats
+Eat foods low in sodium and decrease meat intake

 Aside from sugar, sodium can also have debilitating effects on your health as you age.
 High levels of sodium in your body can result in cardiovascular issues, like heart attacks or strokes.
 If you’re cooking for elderly loved ones this holiday, be sure to leave salt out of your recipe and encourage your guests to self-season their food.

 You can also try salt-free seasonings, such as Mrs. Dash seasoning blends.
-And if you’re cooking meat, specifically turkey or chicken, be sure to offer your older guests a cut of white meat, which has about 40 percent less calories than dark meat and less saturated fat.
+If you are cooking meat, specifically turkey or chicken, be sure to offer your older guests a cut of white meat, which has about 40 percent less calories than dark meat and less saturated fat.